esp-rs/esp-idf-template/README.md

 ## Prerequisites

+For detailed instructions see [Setting Up a Development Environment](https://esp-rs.github.io/book/installation/index.html) chapter of The Rust on ESP Book.

 ### Install Rust (with `rustup`)

 If you don't have `rustup` installed yet, follow the instructions on the [rustup.rs site](https://rustup.rs)